I want to go on one of your Alaska Adventure Trips… What now?!

 All of our multi-day hiking, backpacking, rafting, climbing, skiing and multi-sport trips include the following:

 We do arrange package trips as well, that can include transportation, lodging, meals and more.
-Refer to your pre-trip correspondance or contact us if you’re unclear on exactly what your trip includes.
+Refer to your pre-trip correspondence or contact us if you’re unclear on exactly what your trip includes.

 Multi-day trips – What’s NOT included…